thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/users.md

 ### Tenant administrator ###

-As a Tenant administrator, you can add a new user using the following steps.
+As a **Tenant administrator**, you can add a new user using the following steps.

 1. Go to Customers.
-Navigate to Customer Users, and click the plus icon to add the new user.
+Navigate to Customer Users, and click the plus icon to add a new user.

    ![image](/images/user-guide/ui/users/ce/customer-user-add.png)